 Part 1 of 4 – Short Statement

-The “art world” is a largely fickle place that still deals in patriarchy, racism, and ego, among other things.
-Creating a place in this digital arena makes me a part of that art world as much as do the times I have accepted money in exchange for my work, or for exhibiting it in a gallery, or pursuing and paying for a master’s degree.
-It is what it is and I’m not confident it will ever be different.
+The “art world” is tempermental and deals in patriarchy, racism, ageism, and ego, among other things.
+Creating a spot in this digital arena makes me a part of that art world as much as do the times I have accepted money in exchange for my work, or for exhibiting it in a gallery, or pursuing and paying for a master’s degree.
+It is what it is and I’m not confident it will be different in my lifetime.
 Perhaps worse.
 Perhaps better.
+I am ever hopeful.